skamansam/Moosync/README.md

 - Add appropriate values inside sample.config.env
 - Rename sample.config.env to config.env

-### Post installation (Optional)
+### Post installation

 Native dependencies need to be compiled for electron separately.
-This is done automatically when you run yarn install or yarn add.

 Incase this does not work, you can run